-Home » Intraday Trading » Understanding Time Frames in the Stock Market
+Home » Learn » Intraday Trading » Choosing the Right Time Frame for Stock Trading Success

 Have you ever heard the expression “time is money”?
 In the stock market, that couldn’t be more accurate!
 The stock market is all about timing, and that’s where time frames come in.